coderefinery/documentation/_episodes/02-rtd.md

 - Create a post commit hook in GitHub so that changes automatically refresh the Read the Docs pages.
 - Test the post commit hook by making and pushing changes to the documentation sources and verify that the documentation refreshes after your changes.

----

-## Part 2: Create an example project website and host it on GitHub Pages

-Create an example project website (from GitHub Pages templates or on your own) and host it on GitHub Pages (https://pages.github.com).
-If you use Doxygen, try to host Doxygen-generated documentation on GitHub Pages.